SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Introduction

 In most instances, phenomena are monitored over time using \textit{time series} data.
 Within this framework, not every outlier is pertinent to an analysis.
 For instance, some outliers could be attributed to sensor transmission errors or other sources of noise, while others might represent unusual phenomena, such as those observed in fraud detection scenarios \cite{aggarwal2017introduction}.
-In the former scenario, outliers can be eliminated or corrected to enhance data quality.
-Conversely, in the latter case, these outliers transform into anomalies of interest that needs special attention as they often provide significant and crucial insights across diverse application domains \cite{aggarwal2017introduction}.
+In the former case, outliers can be eliminated or corrected to enhance data quality.
+Conversely, in the latter case, these outliers become anomalies of interest, often providing significant and crucial insights across diverse application domains \cite{aggarwal2017introduction}.
 For instance, anomalies in credit card transaction records may indicate potential fraud or identity theft \cite{aleskerov1997cardwatch}.
 Similarly, an unusual pattern in network traffic could suggest that a compromised computer is transmitting confidential information to an unauthorized destination \cite{kumar2005parallel}.
-Additionally, anomalies detected in sensor data from civil infrastructure might signal structural damage \cite{pollastro2023semi,de2024dynamic}.
+Additionally, anomalies detected in sensor data from civil infrastructure might signal structural damages \cite{pollastro2023semi,de2024dynamic}.

 Significantly, healthcare represents a domain where anomaly detection can have a profound impact \cite{schlegl2017unsupervised,salem2014online,kavitha2021machine,naidoo2020unsupervised,you2022semi}.
 For example, the ability to detect abnormal physiological data through these techniques can expedite emergency responses and provide new insights into the progression of medical conditions, greatly influencing everyday life.
-In \cite{vsabic2021healthcare}, the authors presented a methodology for identifying anomalies in heart rate data, leveraging on its value as a noninvasive indicator of health concerns and physical activity.
+In \cite{vsabic2021healthcare}, the authors presented a methodology for identifying anomalies in heart rate data, leveraging its value as a noninvasive indicator of health concerns and physical activity.
 Meanwhile, the study in \cite{ukil2016iot} explores the potential of anomaly detection within healthcare analytics, specifically through IoT systems.